 10 Largest Castles in the World

-In its definition, a castle is "a large building, typically of the medieval period, fortified against attack with thick walls, battlements, towers, and in many cases a moat."
+By definition, a castle is “a large building, typically from the medieval period, fortified against attack with thick walls, battlements, towers, and often a moat.”

 10. Edinburgh Castle (35,737 square meters)

-Situated on an extinct volcanic crag, Edinburgh castle dominates the skyline of the city of Edinburgh in Scotland.
-Archaeologists have established human occupation of the rock since at least the Iron Age, although the nature of the early settlement is unclear.
+Perched atop an extinct volcanic crag, Edinburgh Castle commands the skyline of Edinburgh, Scotland.
+Archaeological evidence reveals human occupation of this site dating back to at least the Iron Age, though the specifics of these early settlements remain unknown.

 9. Citadel of Aleppo (39,804 sqm)

-The Citadel of Aleppo is a large medieval fortified palace in the centre of the old city of Aleppo, northern Syria.
-It is considered to be one of the oldest and largest castles in the world.
+The Citadel of Aleppo is a vast medieval fortress located in the heart of Aleppo’s old city in northern Syria.

 8. Himeji Castle (41,468 sqm)

-Himeji Castle dates to 1333, when Akamatsu Norimura built a fort on top of Himeyama hill.
-The fort was dismantled and rebuilt as Himeyama Castle in 1346, and then remodeled into Himeji Castle two centuries later.
+The castle’s origins trace back to 1333 when Akamatsu Norimura constructed a fort on Himeyama hill.
+This fort was dismantled and rebuilt as Himeyama Castle in 1346, and then extensively remodeled into Himeji Castle two centuries later.

 7. Buda Castle (44,674 sqm)